 a.
 List any birds and other animals which have been observed on or be on or near the site.
-Examples include: near the site or are known to birds: □ hawk □ heron □ eagle □ songbirds □ other: mammals: □ deer □ bear □ elk □ beaver □ other: fish: \Box bass \Box salmon \Box trout \Box herring \Box shellfish, other b.
-List any threatened and endangered species known to be on or ne ear the site.
-C. Is the site part of a migration route?
-If so, explain. d.
-Proposed measures to preserve or enhance wildlife, if any: e List any invasive animal species known to be on or near the site. С. List any invasive animal species known to be on of hear the site.
+Examples include: near the site or are known to birds: □ hawk □ heron □ eagle □ songbirds □ other: n/a mammals: □ deer □ bear □ elk □ beaver □ other: n/a fish: □ bass □ salmon □ trout □ herring □ shellfish, other no water b.
+List any threatened and endangered species known to be on or n None ear the site. c.
+Is the site part of a migration route?
+If so, explain.
+Unknown d.
+Proposed measures to preserve or enhance wildlife, if any: None e.
+List any invasive animal species known to be on or near the site.
+Unknown 6.
+Energy and Natural Resources a.
+What kinds of energy (electric, natural gas, oil, wood stove, sole completed project's energy needs?
+Describe whether it will be use etc. Might add a small self contained mobile office, this would need electric powe r. b.
+Would your project affect the potential use of solar energy by adjace ally describe. no cent properties?
+If so, generc.
+What kinds of energy conservation features are included in the pla proposed measures to reduce or control energy impacts, if any: none ns of this proposal?
+List other a.
+Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste, that could occur as a result of this proposal?
+If so, describe.